nylas/nylas-mail/packages/cloud-api/README.md

 # N1-Cloud API

-This is an Elastic Beanstalk hosted service which provides an API for Auth and Metdata for Nylas N1 desktop clients.
+This is an Elastic Beanstalk hosted service which provides an API for Auth and Metdata for Nylas Mail desktop clients.

 # Getting Started